mysrcs/hugooooo/content/blog/2021-04-15-Whats-cooking-April-2021.md

 We've been dealing with a rash of cryptocurrency mining attacks on builds.sr.ht this month, as you may have seen on [status.sr.ht](https://status.sr.ht).
-If you've experienced long queue times, this is why: we are playing a cat & mouse game trying to teach our systems to detect crypto miners, then udpating them again after the attackers figure out how to work around them and saturate our build queue with cryptocurrency miners.
+If you've experienced long queue times, this is why: we are playing a cat & mouse game trying to teach our systems to detect crypto miners, then updating them again after the attackers figure out how to work around them and saturate our build queue with cryptocurrency miners.